newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 * Course description form (if your degree is not from an accredited program)
 * Name and contact information for one professional reference
 * Name and contact information for two personal references
-* Supporting documentation if you answered “Yes” to any questions of moral or professional character
 * CLARB examination records (sent directly to the Committee)
 * Pay any fees associated with the certification